Africanus Horton: Early life

 James Beale Horton was born c.
 1835 in the village of Gloucester, Sierra Leone, near Freetown, the capital of the Sierra Leone Colony and Protectorate.
 His father was James Horton Sr., an Igbo man who had been sold into slavery as part of the Atlantic slave trade before being liberated by the Royal Navy's West Africa Squadron and landed ashore at Freetown.
+His mother was called Nancy was also of Igbo descent, both his parents being of Igbo origin.
 Horton began his education by studying at a local school in Gloucester before being recruited by British missionary The Rev. James Beale in 1845 to attend the Sierra Leone Grammar School, which was run by the Church Mission Society.
 After graduating from the school, he began studying divinity at the Fourah Bay College in the hopes of becoming a clergyman.

 However, Horton eventually sought a military career instead.
 In 1855, alongside fellow Creoles William Davies and Samuel Campbell, he received a War Office scholarship to study medicine in Britain to prepare Horton for a career in the British Armed Forces, which at the time was looking for Black military personnel more acclimatised to African environments to serve in Africa.
 Horton studied at King's College London, and in 1858 published his dissertation, which was titled "On the medical topography of the west coast of Africa including sketches of its botany".
 He graduated in the same year.

 While a student in Britain, Horton took on the name "Africanus" as a symbol of pride in his African heritage.
 After studying at King's College London, he went on to attend the University of Edinburgh, graduating with a Doctor of Medicine.
 Upon the completion of his studies at Edinburgh, Horton was commissioned as an officer in the British Army at the rank of Staff-Assistant Surgeon, becoming one of the first Black people to serve in the officer corps of the British military.
 When he returned to Sierra Leone, Horton was posted to the neighbouring British colony of the Gold Coast, serving in the West India Regiments.
 As part of his military career, he was posted to various locations within the British Empire, including Lagos, the Gambia, Sierra Leone and the Gold Coast.
 Horton also participated in the Anglo-Ashanti wars.